ryvoxr/notebook/school/history/apush/classwork/planning-leq.md

 - Just a few words

 ## Basic Essay Structure
-- Intro paragraph, beginning with context and culminationg in thesis statement
+- Intro paragraph, beginning with context and culminating in thesis statement
 - 2-4 body paragraphs with topic sentences and evidence connecting back to the thesis statement
 - Conclusion (taking a risk or making broader connection) - only if time allows